rickystamton/Loan-Script-Library/READMETechnical.md

 ## Overview:
 LoanScript.js contains the core logic for generating and managing loan amortization schedules in Google Sheets using Google Apps Script.
 It defines configuration constants, helper functions for date and schedule calculations, classes to construct and recalculate loan schedules, and global functions that tie everything together.
 This script is designed to be used as a library in a Google Sheets project, handling calculations for loan schedules (both fully amortizing and interest-only loans), fees, and balance updates as payments are made.

+In the latest refactor, some core calculations have been extracted into a separate module file, LoanHelpers.js.
+This file contains helper functions for loan schedule processing (such as separating scheduled vs. unscheduled payments, applying prepayments, and calculating adjusted due amounts).
+LoanScript.js delegates those computations to the helper functions during schedule generation and recalculation.
+This modular design improves testability and maintainability of the code.
+(If you are importing the library code manually rather than via the script ID, make sure to include the LoanHelpers.js file along with LoanScript.js in your project.)

 ## Constants
 SHEET_CONFIG: A configuration object defining sheet layout and input/output locations.
 Key fields include:
 - **START_ROW / END_ROW:** The row range in the sheet where the loan schedule is output (defaults 8 to 500).